davxy/datawok-posts/posts/zk-proof.md

 It is important to note that the extractor is a theoretical construct, not meant to be present in any real-world execution of the protocol.
-For example, if the environment is the *real world*, it could be something like a "time machine".
-In the *digital world*, it could be the capability to snapshot and restart a *prover* state at any point.
+For example, if the environment is the *real world*, it could be something like a time machine.
+In the *digital world*, it could be the capability to snapshot and restart the *prover* state at any point.

 ### Interactive Turing Machines